TheJambo/Steam-Profile-Picture-Bot/README.md

 ```
 bash <script path>/change.sh
 ```
-For now, the CLI is very basic, and doesn't offer much debug ability.
+For now, the CLI is very basic, and does not offer much debug ability.
 However, the script can be modified to do so.
 You may add the following command to the script:
 ```
 echo $output